Not associated with any other directories

 Amazing Instagram account representing Neurodiversity.
 Please click on the picture.

-As well as being a classically trained therapist, I am also AuADHD.
+As well as being a classically trained therapist, I am also AuDHD.
 This page is specifically about Autism and ADHD, and it explains what to expect and how counselling can be effective for either or both Autistics and ADHDers.
-It is recognised that complex trauma can be experienced as a result of living in a world which is not designed to celebrate and adapt to neurological differences and unrecognised AuADHD often takes the form of school breakdown in our young people.
+It is recognised that complex trauma can be experienced as a result of living in a world which is not designed to celebrate and adapt to neurological differences, and unrecognised AuDHD often takes the form of school breakdown in our young people.

 Autism

-Autism is a difference in how the brain functions.
-With a preference of in-depth conversations and finding general chit-chat a concept we'd rather not engage in, we are also generally honest and can find it hard to understand people who do not explain themselves or are direct with their intentions.
-Social interactions can be draining, and Autistic individuals tend to need more downtime to relax and refocus.
+Autism is a difference in how we communicate.
+We prefer in-depth conversations and find general chit-chat a concept we'd rather not engage in.
+We are also generally honest and can find it hard to understand people who do not explain themselves or are indirect with their intentions.
+Social interactions with those of a different neurotype and communication style can be draining, and we tend to need more downtime to relax and refocus.

 A comprehensive Autism resource which includes a range of tests: including assessing camouflaging (masking), and repetitive behaviours, can be found here: Embrace Autism | The ultimate autism resource (embrace-autism.com).